free office software

 • What if I'm not eligible?

-If your school doesn't qualify, Microsoft suggests asking your IT department to consider licensing Office through Microsoft's Volume Licensing program.
-Alternatively, if you really must have Microsoft Office and the alternatives below won't do, you can get a one-year subscription to Office 365 Personal for £59.99 (or £48ish on Amazon*) or for a one-off £119.99, Office Home & Student (Word, Excel and PowerPoint only).
+If your university, college or school doesn't qualify, Microsoft suggests asking your IT department to consider licensing Office through Microsoft's Volume Licensing program.
+Alternatively, if you really must have Microsoft Office and free alternatives won't do, you can get a one-year subscription to Office 365 Personal for £5.99/month or £59.99/year (or £47.50/year from Amazon* if you have the activation code sent by post) or for a one-off £119.99, Office Home & Student (Word, Excel and PowerPoint only).

 Free Microsoft Office alternatives

-For those who aren't able to get Microsoft's Office suite for free, the package is a costly proposition with the single-user subscription costing £59.99/year (or £48ish on Amazon* at the time of writing).
+For those who aren't able to get Microsoft's Office suite for free, the package is a costly proposition with the single-user subscription costing £59.99/year (or £47.50 on Amazon* at the time of writing, if you have the activation code sent to you by post).

 Yet you can furnish your machine with equivalents to most of its applications for nothing, thanks to open source alternatives.